-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

 Geographic Information

 Due to the highly integrated nature of international financial markets, the Company manages its business based on the profitability of the enterprise as a whole.
 Accordingly, management believes that profitability by geographic region is not necessarily meaningful.
 The Company's revenue and identifiable assets are generally allocated based on the country or domicile of the legal entity providing the service.